brennanlazzara/voce-viva/nextjs-italian-app/README.md

 ## Description

-Welcome to our **Italian Language Learning Program**!
+Welcome to **VoceViva**!
 This modern, interactive web application is designed to help learners of all levels master Italian verb conjugations through engaging exercises, dynamic lessons, and beautiful learning tools.
+VoceViva is your gateway to bringing Italian to life - starting with verb conjugations and expanding to comprehensive language mastery.

 ## 🌟 Key Features